wwanxh/homebridge-tuya-web/README.md

 This Homebridge Plugin implements the following features:

-- Controlling Tuya WiFi enabled devices form within HomeKit enabled iOS Apps.
+- Controlling Tuya Wi-Fi enabled devices form within HomeKit enabled iOS Apps.
 - Uses simple and lightweight Cloud Web API to control and get state update from Tuya devices.
 You will need a stable internet connection to control the devices.
 - Device State Caching.
 State of devices is cached in memory, every time a HomeKit app request status updates from the devices this results in a very fast and responsive response.
 There can be a latency in updates when a device is controlled form an App/Hub/Controller other than HomeKit, e.g. from the Tuya Android/iOS App.